 Once FYI has been set up to Share documents (that is, your practice's OneDrive Admin Account has been linked and the Collaborate - Share filing structure has been set up) there is no additional set up or preparation needed for Co-edit with Client.
 Refer to Link your Practice's OneDrive Admin Account and Configuring your Collaborate Settings and Structure.

 - You can only use Co-edit with Client for an Office document (Word, Excel spreadsheet or Presentation) and these documents cannot be sent as PDF.

 - You share the document in the same way as when sending the document as read-only using the Share button (refer to Sharing Documents via OneDrive).
 The only difference is that when you Share the document, you select Include as PDF as "Off" and then set the additional option of Co-edit with Client to "On".
 This gives the client access to edit the Office document.
 Refer to Co-editing an External Document.

 If Co-edit with Client "Off" this sends the original Office document, not converted to PDF, but it will be read only and the client will not have access to edit it.

 - For Automation Processes, when creating an Email as a step, if the email is set to be sent by OneDrive and not included as a PDF, you can set the Co-edit with client to "On" to send the document via the process so the client can edit it.
-Refer to Automation Process Steps and Process Step Details - Creating and Altering Documents, Creating Tasks.
+Refer to Automation Process Steps and Process Step Details - Creating Documents and Tasks.

 - To set the filing defaults for the Cabinet and Categories used for documents that are Co-edited with your clients, these need to be set for your OneDrive Admin Account, that is, the FYI user who has linked your practice's OneDrive (refer to Link your Practice's OneDrive Admin Account).
 To set the filing defaults for a user, refer to Setting Defaults and Filing Defaults for your Own Login - My Settings.